 The Code applies to conduct that occurs on University premises, at University-sponsored activities, and to off-campus conduct (whether in NC, another state or a foreign country) that adversely affects the university community, its mission, programs, the pursuit of its objectives, or poses a serious risk of danger to, or disruption or interference with, a member of the university community.
 The university will investigate reports of interpersonal or relationship violence or sexual misconduct which occur on or off campus.

 Your rights and responsibilities are outlined in Section 3 of the Student Discipline Procedures.

 Does the University automatically think I’m responsible?

 No. All complaints will be investigated and adjudicated promptly and equitably.
-Section 3.1.5 of the Student Discipline Procedures states that you will “be presumed not responsible unless proven otherwise for violating the Code.”
+Section 3.1.5 of the Student Discipline Procedures states that you will “be presumed not responsible unless proven by a preponderance of the evidence to have violated the Code.”

 If I have an attorney, what does an attorney do during the process?

 Licensed attorneys and other advocates may fully participate in disciplinary procedures to the same extent afforded to the student or student organization they represent.
 An attorney or other advocate may be present with you for a meeting and/or hearing, they may assist in preparing you for a disciplinary procedure, and they may speak or ask questions on your behalf.
 The conduct process remains student-centered.

 What happens during my meeting(s) with Student Conduct?